All these resources are online so you don’t have to buy anything yet!

 - The Joy of Discovery in Bible Study, by Oletta Ward – a classic resource for small groups to work through together; teachers guide is also available.

 - The Language of God: A Commonsense Approach to Understanding and Applying the Bible, by Ron Julian, J.A.
-Crabtree and David Crabtree — this is a GREAT book for understanding the principles, methodology and philosophy of Bible study.
+Crabtree and David Crabtree — (out of print; but still can be found).
+This is a GREAT book for understanding the principles, methodology and philosophy of Bible study.
 The authors apply what they teach to a very difficult passage (James 5).
 The book is worth it just to understand James 5.

 Ready for more?